-Property must be a single-family dwelling, such as a stick built, manufactured home, or mobile home (I.e., not a RV, condominium, duplex, fourplex, or another multi-family property).
+- Property must be in an eligible area of a MID county. - Property is correctly permitted and permissible for the zoning area or local development standard. - Property must be a single-family dwelling, such as a stick built, manufactured home, or mobile home (I.e., not a condominium, duplex, fourplex, or another multi owner property). - If there are multiple single-family dwellings on the same property and owned and occupied by different people with a current land lease agreement, then the property being applied for would apply under property eligibility Program criteria.

-3.4 Income Eligibility
+d.
+Income Eligibility

-The OOM Program is open to low-to-moderate income (LMI) applicants with a total household annual gross income that does not exceed 80% of Area Median Income (AMI),
+In compliance with HUD's National Objective, at least 70% of approved\applicant households must be low-to-moderate income (LMI) with a total household annual gross income that does not exceed 80% of Area Median Income (AMI), adjusted for family size, as published annually by HUD.-Applicants will be screened for income eligibility through submission of specific required income documentation or third-party data sources.

 To be recognized as Low-to-Moderate Income (LMI), a household's Modified AGI cannot exceed 80% of Area Median Income (AMI), adjusted for family size for the county in which their primary residence is located.
-HUD's Income limits are published on their website at the following link https://www.huduser.gov/portal/datasets/il.html.
+HUD's Income limits are published on their website.